Azure Cosmos DB dev guide

-Azure Spring Data Cosmos provides Spring Data support for Azure Cosmos DB using the SQL API, based on the Spring Data framework.
+Azure Spring Data for Azure Cosmos DB provides Spring Data support for Azure Cosmos DB for NoSQL.
 Azure Cosmos DB is a globally distributed database service that allows developers to work with data using various standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.

-This guide will walk you through the concepts of Azure Spring Data Cosmos SDK, supported features, troubleshooting, and known issues.
-For more information on below concepts and code samples, see the Azure spring data cosmos SDK readme.
+This guide will walk you through the concepts of Azure Spring Data Azure Cosmos DB SDK, supported features, troubleshooting, and known issues.
+For more information on below concepts and code samples, see the Spring Data for Azure Cosmos DB SDK readme.

 Version support policy

 This project supports multiple Spring Boot versions.
 For more information, see Spring Boot Support Policy.
 Maven users can inherit from the